Get E-Book

 attachProtocol(socket);

 For command-line services, print the accepted listener address at startup and the chosen socket policy at debug level.
-Avoid printing every accepted socket in normal logs; high connection rates turn that into log pressure.
-But during a bind or latency incident, the exact listener address, address family, backlog request, and reuse mode tell you which kernel path the process asked for.
+Avoid printing every accepted socket in normal logs.
+High connection rates turn that into log pressure.
+During a bind or latency incident, the exact listener address, address family, backlog request, and reuse mode tell you which kernel path the process asked for.

-The operating pattern is simple enough to keep in your head:
+The operating pattern is small enough to remember -

 bind options decide who can own an address